Asoke Kumar Mukerji

 Asoke Kumar Mukerji (born December 1955) is a former Indian diplomat and writer, who teaches diplomacy at the Diplo Foundation.
-He was Permanent Representative of India to the United Nations from April 2013 to December 2015.
+He was a Permanent Representative of India to the United Nations from April 2013 to December 2015.

 Early life and education

 Mukerji was educated at North Point School, Darjeeling and St. Stephen's College, Delhi.

 Diplomatic career

 Mukerji qualified for the Indian Foreign Service, which he joined in July 1978.

 His early diplomatic career took him to Belgrade and Washington DC.
 He became Consul General of India in Soviet Central Asia in June 1990, and helped transform India's relations with the five newly independent countries of Uzbekistan, Kazakhstan, Kyrgyzstan, Tajikistan and Turkmenistan during the momentous period of transition following the dissolution of the Soviet Union.
-During March 1992 to December 1992, he was India's first Charge d'affaires in Uzbekistan, Tajikistan and Turkmenistan.
+From March 1992 to December 1992, he was India's first Charge d'affaires in Uzbekistan, Tajikistan and Turkmenistan.
 Mukerji is actively interested in Central Asian affairs.
 In July 2012, he articulated a forward-looking view on interaction with Central Asia in an address at the International Institute of Strategic Studies in London.